Linaro/documentation/Reference-Platform/Known-Issues.md

 ## Fixed Issues

 These lists group all **fixed RPB issues** into their repective categories.
-Underlying Consumer and Enterprise edition boards, and their bug fixes are grouped under a single page for convenience and quick reference.
+Underlying Consumer and Enterprise Edition boards, and their bug fixes are grouped under a single page for convenience and quick reference.

 | Fixed Issues   |     |
 |:---|:----|